WRusman/ArduinoProjects/libraries/AutoConnect/mkdocs/apiaux.md

 !!! note "The output format is pretty"
     The saveElement function outputs a prettified JSON document.

+!!!
+Info "It is not complementary with loadElement"
+    The saveElement function which missing the names parameter without name list to be saved that saves an entire AutoConnectAux element, not just AutoConnectElements.
+Its saved JSON document is not a complementary input to the loadElement function.
+The JSON document describing AutoConnectAux saved without the names parameter must be loaded by the [AutoConnectAux::load](apiaux.md#load) function or [AutoConnect::load](api.md#load) function.

 ### <i class="fa fa-caret-right"></i> setElementValue